mlad3n/tpj_power2/README.md

 # tpj_power2

 #### Final project for the exam "Teorija Progamskih Jezika" at my university.
-Small desktop app which should minimize the effort needed for tedious task of generating periodic reports with images from a number of different but constant sources, with the ability to generate some of the reports on its own directly from the database.
+Small desktop app which should minimize the effort needed for tedious task of generating periodic reports with images from a number of different but constant sources.

 ##IDEA
 Izvestaji mogu da budu periodicni ili zakazani( ili odmah).